Culture of Belfast: Performance arts and film

 Belfast has several venues for performing arts.
 The Grand Opera House, completed in 1895, was bombed several times during the Troubles but has been restored to its former glory.
 The Ulster Hall (1859–1862) was originally designed for grand dances but is now used primarily as a concert and sporting venue.
 Lloyd George, Parnell and Patrick Pearse all attended political rallies there.
 It holds 13 paintings of Belfast History.
 The Mulholland organ costing 3000 guineas was donated and named after a local wealthy industrialist.
 The Waterfront Hall was opened in 1997 as part of the redevelopment of the Laganside and already has become an icon of modern Belfast.

 The Belfast Film Festival is a growing annual film festival in the city which started in the mid-1990s.
 Belfast has been taking full advantage of a new tax deal which makes Northern Ireland more attractive as a film location.

+The Crown Liquor Saloon is an iconic bar on Great Victoria Street.
+The public bar is featured in a number of movies and TV shows, including David Caffrey's 1998 Divorcing Jack and the 1947 film Odd Man Out by Carol Reed.

-Parts of the film "Closing the Ring" were shot in Belfast, namely on Cave Hill.
+Parts of the film "Closing the Ring" were shot in Belfast, namely on Cavehill.